 Second Harvest: Friesens is committed to the conservation of the world’s ancient and endangered forest ecosystems.
 As part of that commitment, we strongly support the North American commercial scale development of pulp, paper and packaging alternatives that are derived from agricultural residues like wheat straw as a way to diversify the fiber basket and meet our continued need for high quality, cost effective products.

 Please visit www.canopyplanet for more information.

 The Forest Stewardship Council® (FSC®) is an international certification and labeling system for products that come from responsibly managed forests and other responsible sources.

 Friesens was the first Canadian book manufacturer to be an FSC® certified printer.

 When you buy products with the FSC® logo, you’re guaranteed your purchase supports healthy forests and strong communities.
 For all, forever.

 Please visit www.fsc.org for more information.

-Promotes forests that have been certified, and the wood fiber in the paper has been tracked from a certified forest to the end user, protecting ancient forests.
+Promotes forests that have been certified, and the wood fibre in the paper has been tracked from a certified forest to the end user, protecting ancient forests.

 Ancient Forest Friendly™ (AFF) Label